Techtonica/curriculum/javascript/basic-js-practice.md

 To self-assess understanding of concepts.

+## Motivation
+Practicing your newfound skills will solidify them for you.
+Completing exercises, writing out code a few extra times, and discussing it with others will help strengthen your understanding of functions, loops, objects and runtime complexity.

 ## Directions
 - Complete each Challenge in a separate repl.it or codepen.io project, and save the links all together in a document so you and your mentor can access them easily later.
 - Before next week begins, weaker concepts should be reviewed, discussed with peers, and if there is still confusion, discuss with your mentor.

 ## Challenges